stepanovcodes/video-pocker/docs/planning.md

         4.1.1.
 Initialize the player's credit balance to a starting amount of $100.

         4.1.2.
-Set the coin value to a default value of 0.25 cents.
+Set the coin value to a default value of $1.

         4.1.3.
 Set the bet amount to a default value of one.

+        4.1.4.
+Create a shuffled copy of the originalDeck (leave originalDeck untouched!)

+        4.1.5.
+Getting Hand from shuffledDeck.

+        4.1.6.
+Setting initial caption of "DEAL" for the Deal/Draw button.

+        4.1.7 Setting the winning Card combination played to empty string.

+        4.1.8 Setting the count of the rounds (hands) to 0.

+        4.1.9 Setting the endOfGameText to empty string.

+        4.1.10 Setting the inHand variable to false (a player is not playing a hand).

+        4.1.11 Setting up six listeners for REPLAY button, +/- Bet buttons, Coin  Value button, BET MAX button and DEAL/DRAW button.

     4.2.
 Render those state variables to the page: